View on GitHub

 modsec_blocks_by_type{type="XSS"}

-Logs for Details:
+Logs for details:

-Query Pattern:
+Query patterns:

 # Metrics: "Are we under attack right now?"